 120 credits with 60 credits in chemistry including 10 credits in organic chemistry and 10 credits in physical chemistry.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

-- use qualitative electronic structure theory to predict the structure, reactivity and properties of organic molecules (including organometallic compounds and conjugated polymers), and use quantitative computational methods to study reaction mechanisms and the properties of organic molecules.
+- apply qualitative electronic structure theory to predict the geometric structure, reactivity and other properties of organic molecules (including organometallic compounds and conjugated polymers), and apply qualitative theoretical models to describe pericyclic reactions.